nya3jp/tast/docs/test_validation.md

 that inspects test metadata after tests are registered.
 For the above ARC example, see [registration_test.go] and the [testcheck] package.

+You can use `fast_build.sh` to run unit tests in the `tast` and `tast-tests` repositories.
+The script's usage is described in the [Modifying Tast] document.

 [ARC]: https://developer.android.com/topic/arc/
 [software features]: test_dependencies.md
 [registration_test.go]: https://chromium.googlesource.com/chromiumos/platform/tast-tests/+/HEAD/src/chromiumos/tast/local/bundles/cros/arc/registration_test.go